-The Statewide Plan calls proposes 200 megawatts (MW) of peak electricity demand reduction and 50 MW of winter demand reduction by 2021.
-Program Administrators are required to develop energy efficiency plans every three years that provide information of all possible cost-effective energy efficiency and demand reduction resources compatible with the Green Communities Act.
+The Statewide Plan calls for 200 megawatts (MW) of peak electricity demand reduction and 50 MW of winter demand reduction by 2021.
+Program Administrators are required to develop energy efficiency plans every three years that provide information on all possible cost-effective energy efficiency and demand reduction resources compatible with the Green Communities Act.

 The Role of Grid-Tied Energy Storage

 Batteries, or energy storage systems, store power, most often in lithium-based battery storage systems.
 Storage saves customers money by avoiding conventional electricity consumption from the grid, establishes back-up power during outages, adds grid resiliency, and fosters sustainability goals.
 Adding such balance to the grid works as a stepping stone in generating a more sustainable future.

 Behind-the-meter systems, such as storage connected to a solar PV system, generate power on-site.
 Since this power is not produced from the grid, it’s referred to as ‘behind-the-meter.’
 Behind-the-meter energy, like solar energy stored in a battery, can be used during periods of peak demand to reduce stress on the grid or when the sun isn’t shining to sustain energy needs.
 Massachusetts is the only state to offer electric efficiency performance incentives for behind-the-meter reduction measures through battery storage.